Can’t find the information you’re looking for? Try these commonly asked questions!

 We use Stripe as our payment method, Stripe accept all major credit and debit cards regardless of what country you live in.

 Paying a membership fee shows commitment and as payment is taken by card, this is the third level of our verification process.
 Membership fees also help with the costs of setting up and running myholidayhome.exchange.
-In time we hope to be able use any profit to improve our website offering.

 Once your annual membership fee is paid there are absolutely no other charges, you can exchange as many times as you can arrange all under the one annual membership fee.